GoogleCloudPlatform/compute-video-demo-puppet/README.md

   }
   ```
   * Firewall rule is created in this file with the `gce_firewall` hash.
   * Each of the four instances are created in the `gce_instance` hashes with the instance names as the key.
-A disc is created for each instance in `gce-disk` hashes.
+A disc is created for each instance in `gce_disk` hashes.
   * The load balancer is created with the `gce_targetpool`, `gce_httphealthcheck`, and `gce_forwardingrule` hashes.
 5. Apply the `gce_www_up.pp` manifest file.
 `puppet apply --certname=my_project gce_www_up.pp`
 6. To modify any instance or resource, change the manifest file and apply it again.
-7. Now, if you like, you can put the public IP address of one of your instances
+7. Now, if you like, you can put the public IP address of the load balancer
 into your browser and you should start to see a flicker of pages that will randomly bounce across each of your
 instances.